-The catch data used for verification and tuning is collected from different types of on-site surveys and sampling methodologies in 3 different ICES Subdivisions for the 2 target species; cod and salmon.
+The catch data used for verification and tuning is collected from different types of on-site surveys and sampling methodologies in ICES SD22 for cod.
 The sampling designs and effort will be evaluated and potentially adjusted throughout the study based on preliminary results.
-The study is assumed to feed directly into the stock assessment work of western Baltic cod and Baltic salmon and in general contribute to the management for the recreational fisheries of cod and salmon.
+The study will feed directly into the stock assessment work of western Baltic cod and in general contribute to the management for the recreational fisheries of cod..